CT Segments 28-25

 Slept in the Jeep at Little Molas TH.

 Woke up shivering.
-Our summer-weight Camino bags didn’t cut it on a clear night at 11,000’.
+Our summer-weight car-camping Camino bags didn’t cut it on a clear night at 11,000’.

-Hitched from Molas Pass to Junction Creek TH in Durango, which turned out to be a challenge at 7 AM on a Sunday.
+Hitched from Molas Pass to Junction Creek TH in Durango, which was challenging at 7 AM on a Sunday.
 Wrote ‘Durango’ on Matthew’s sleeping pad and things turned around quickly.

 We soon forgot we were ever cold as we slogged up the south-facing slope out of Durango at a painfully low 7,000’.

 Something else we forgot: a CTF Timeless Trucker Youth Hat at Gudy’s Rest.
-Hope another kid found it and is enjoying it.
+Hope another kid is enjoying it.

 Camped at 10,150’ in the last flat spot before the ascent to Kennebec Pass.